envalert@envalert.org

 The project aims to achieve the goal by contributing to three outcomes.
 These are:

-- Government and private sector have put in place an enabling framework that supports increased financing/ investment for sustainable and renewable energy development.
+3. The government and private sector have put in place an enabling framework that supports increased financing/ investment for sustainable and renewable energy development.

 Targeted beneficiary groups